- Type: Trekking

-Huchuy Qosqo trek to Machu picchu is an alternative route, located in the mountains of the Sacred Valley, This is a amazing trip if you like hiking, Walking in the Sacred Valley mountains, and touching the sky in the middle of nowhere and being surrounded by nature.
+Huchuy Qosqo Trek is an alternative route to Machu picchu, located in the mountains of the Sacred Valley, This is a amazing trip if you like hiking, Walking in the Sacred Valley mountains, and touching the sky in the middle of nowhere and being surrounded by nature.

-We will see evidence of the glory, rich culture and greatness left behind by the Inca Culture in the ruins and villages that we visit along the way, however, Huchuy qosqo trek to Machu picchu is not well known and surprisingly few tourists do this hike, but this is one advantage for Us because this route is not much visited like Inca Trail or Salkantay trek, for this reason the Huchuy Qosqo trek is very quiet.
+We will see evidence of the glory, rich culture and greatness left behind by the Inca Culture in the ruins and villages that we visit along the way, however, Huchuy qosqo hike to Machu picchu is not well known and surprisingly few tourists do this hike, but this is one advantage for Us because this route is not much visited like Inca Trail to Machu picchu, for this reason the Huchuy Qosqo trek is very quiet.

 Come and explorer this alternative route to Machu Picchu with Us.